The Crazy Nastyass Honey Badger: Mobile app

 Collaborating with MEDL Mobile, Randall launched "The Honey Badger Don't Care" app in 2011 with an updated version relaunched in 2013.
 The app was made available on both the Google Play store as well as the Apple iTunes Store.

-Internet Video
+Internet video

 In October 2020, The Lincoln Project released an online advertisement 'Covey Spreader' featuring a voiceover by Randall.
 The ad is a parody of the 'Honey Badger Don't Care' video, spotlighting members of the Trump campaign who have been diagnosed with COVID-19 during the campaign.

 Television

 Randall has voiced several commercials for products such as pistachios and virtual phone systems.
-In 2012, Randall stated that he was developing a television show with Six Eleven Media entitled Honey Badger U. The show would be a mixture of live action and animation.
-However, no further developments ensued.
+In 2012, Randall stated that he was developing a television show with Six Eleven Media entitled Honey Badger U. The show was planned be a mixture of live action and animation.